-You must provide your most recently audited or accountant verified accounts for the last three year and your management accounts for the current year.
+You must provide your most recently audited or accountant verified accounts.

 If your organisation's accounts are older than 18 months, or your organisation was set up less than 14 months ago and does not have a set of audited accounts, you must provide your last three bank statements or a letter from your bank.